Angellsworth/intro-to-sql-lab/README.md

-Absolutely!
-Here’s a super cool README.md for your intro-to-sql-lab repo — complete with emojis, code instructions, learning goals, and a sprinkle of Carmen Sandiego flair:

-⸻

 # 🕵️‍♀️ Intro to SQL Lab: Where in the World is Carmen Sandiego?

 Welcome, gumshoe.
 You’ve just entered a world of **data sleuthing**, international chases, and crafty SQL queries.
 Your mission?
 To **track down Carmen Sandiego** using nothing but your wit, a relational database, and some clean code.